ledaduelo/Covid_Airbnb/README.md

 # Covid_Airbnb

 # The goal
 This is the analysis on which the medium's post is based...
 What happened to the rents that are on Airbnb during the covid?
-The data is the apartments for months I have downloaded the data from February to April 2019 and 2020 to see what has happened

 In mid-March, quarantines and border closures began in Europe to deal with COVID.
 How has this quarantine affected Airbnb's supply?
 The wired indicates that they are moving to long-term rental sites

 * **Question 1**: without tourism, What happened to tourist rentals?
-* **Question 2 **: Is the behaviour homogeneous or does any of the characteristics of the rentals take precedence? you look at how the rentals behave in your area (neighbourhood) or your level (price).
+* **Question 2**: Is the behaviour homogeneous or does any of the characteristics of the rentals take precedence? you look at how the rentals behave in your area (neighbourhood) or your level (price).
 * **Question 3**: Is the behavior of all host homogeneous?
 Understand the type of host and how each guest has behaved in the face of uncertainty